Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Foliage might benefit from light pruning at planting if the root system has been badly damaged or reduced to fit in a tub.
 If the tree was grown in a shallow container, it might be necessary to cut the tap root to remove spiralled growth before planting.

 Apart from removing suckers and shoots from the rootstock and trunk, there is no need to prune the tree until the dead wood has to be removed.
 The citrus tree is self-shaping but in time the shaded inside twigs and limbs should be removed to open the centre and reduce the risk of fungal diseases such as melanose.

 The lower growth (up to 30 cm above ground level) can also be removed if necessary to assist in the tree’s soil management.
 This pruning is called ‘skirting’.

 If individual branches impede access or are crowding other trees, fences or paths, they can be removed completely or cut back to any convenient position.
 Citrus trees readily produce new growth from near major pruning cuts.

-Orange and lemon trees that have lost vigour but have a sound root system and trunk may be rejuvenated by a skeleton pruning, that is, a severe cutting back in the spring.
+Orange and lemon trees that have lost vigour but have a sound root system and trunk might be rejuvenated by a skeleton pruning, that is, a severe cutting back in spring.
 This can rejuvenate some citrus trees into completely new growth.
-Remove all the leaves and twigs cleanly, and cut all the main branches that form the framework at 2 - 3cm diameter so that only the tree’s skeleton remains.
+Remove all the leaves and twigs cleanly and cut all the main branches that form the framework at 2–3 cm diameter so that only the tree’s skeleton remains.
 Seal the main cuts as described earlier and whitewash the limbs and trunk to protect against sunburn.

 Most garden soils require some annual fertilisers for good tree development, fruit size and regular cropping.
 Citrus trees, being evergreen, have two main growth flushes (spring and autumn) and therefore require more than most deciduous trees or vines.